reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 **14:05 - 14:40 How to get involved and contribute to ORSO** We would like to have a discussion on how to encourage contributions to ORSO.
 This will involve a short explaination on how we currently work with demonstrations aimed at different levels including:
-* A survey of how people would be able to contribute
+* A survey of how people would be able to contribute.
+Please complete this [survey](https://reflectometry.us10.list-manage.com/track/click?u=e7e953117fa45f665f9030aaa&id=25f4a162c3&e=36bf5c9247) in advance of the meeting!
 * Introduction to GitHub
 * How to edit the website and contribute material